Frequently asked questions

 What’s the catch for the free profitability audit?

 No catch.
 You upload one week of settlement, payroll, and fuel data.
-We produce a real Owner Brief with anomalies and dispute candidates.
-If we found money you can claim, you decide whether to subscribe.
-No card up front, no scheduled sales call.
+We produce a real Owner Brief with findings and dispute candidates.
+The audit itself needs no account and no card.
+If it convinces you, start a 14-day trial and upload your first settlement.

 What if the AI gets a number wrong?